gmirsky/zth-k8s-postgresql/README.md

 ### A cloud storage account

-A Azure or AWS account to store the cluster autoamted and on-demand backups into.
+A Azure or AWS account to store the cluster automated and on-demand backups into.
 Please refer to the sections below to provision the proper infrastucture such as an AWS S3 bucket or a Azure storage account.

 For this tutorial we will use a Azure Storage Account Container but we will provide instructions to use a AWS S3 bucket too.